Viva la Vida: Chart performance

 Driven by digital sales, "Viva la Vida" became Coldplay's first song to top the Billboard Hot 100 and their second to enter the Top 10, following "Speed of Sound".
 It was also the first single from a British act to reach number one in the United Kingdom and United States simultaneously since "Maggie May" by Rod Stewart in 1971.
 The track later peaked at number eight on the Hot 100 Airplay, giving the group their highest-charting release in American radio.
 "Viva la Vida" topped Billboards Modern Rock and Hot Adult Top 40 charts as well, becoming the first single in Capitol history to achieve the feat on the latter.
+Its lyrics were among the most searched on American Google in 2008.

 Despite being disqualified from British rankings at first due to album pre-order restrictions on iTunes, the song eventually debuted atop the UK Singles Chart, making it Coldplay's first track to do so.
 In June 2024, PPL ranked "Viva la Vida" as the band's most played song across radio and television in the United Kingdom, averaging 27 reproductions a day since release.
 A year later, the track was placed at number 159 on the list of most streamed songs of all time on Apple Music.

-In Canada, the single made a "Hot Shot Debut" at number four on the Canadian Hot 100 on the 24 May issue, making it Coldplay's highest debut there.
+In Canada, the single made a "Hot Shot Debut" at number four on the Canadian Hot 100 on 24 May issue, making it Coldplay's highest debut there.
 It is also one of Coldplay's three highest-charting singles in Australia, reaching number two (both "A Sky Full of Stars" and "Something Just Like This" matched this peak in 2014 and 2017, respectively).
 In the week starting 27 November 2023, the single once again returned to the same charts, entering at number 28.
 In New Zealand, the song was less successful, peaking at number 16; however, the song stayed in the top 40 for 27 non-consecutive weeks.
 In Spain, the single peaked at number two and had strong airplay on the Spanish radio stations.